physta/beautiful-jekyll/kinetic_collective.md

 This diagonalization allows to solve the BTE without complicating drastically the form of the drift operator.

-The splitting of the collision operator allows to split the thermal conductivity in two contributions, kinetic and collective, weighed by a switching factor &Sigma;:
+The splitting of the collision operator allows to split the thermal conductivity in two contributions, kinetic and collective, weighed by a switching factor &Sigma; :

 <center>&kappa; = (&Sigma; - 1)&kappa;<sub>kin</sub> + &Sigma;&kappa;<sub>col</sub>.</center>

-In the kinetic regime, each phonon behave independently, but in the collective regime, due to the effect of _N_ collisions apprears a coupling between phonons.
-Therefore phonons of different modes perform as a whole resistive (R) collisions and share the same collision mean free time (MFT), the so-called collective MFT &tau;<sub>c</sub>.

 ![figkin](img/kinetic_regime.png)
 ![figcol](img/collective.png)

-For a full understanding of the KCM look at [References](https://physta.github.io/articles/).
+In the kinetic regime, each phonon behave independently, but in the collective regime, due to the effect of <i>_N</i> collisions apprears a coupling between phonons.
+Therefore phonons of different modes perform as a whole resistive (R) collisions and share the same collision mean free time (MFT), the so-called collective MFT &tau;<sub>c</sub>.

 <p>
  <br>
  <center><img class="ipsImage" src="https://physta.github.io/img/anim.gif" alt="img/anim.gif" width="400px" height="auto"></center>
 </p>

+For a full understanding of the KCM look at [References](https://physta.github.io/articles/).